-All applicants must comply with the Americans with Disabilities Act of 1990.
+All organizational applicants must comply with the Americans with Disabilities Act of 1990.
 The ADA provides civil rights protection to individuals with disabilities in the areas of employment, services rendered by state and local government, places of public accommodation, transportation and telecommunication services.
 Organizations funded by HumanitiesDC must make reasonable accommodations to ensure that people with disabilities have equal physical and communications access as defined by federal law.

-Organizations applying for funding from HumanitiesDC must include, in their grant applications, a response to the “Accessibility” section of its grant application that includes the following information:
+Applicant organizations with more than 14 full time employees must include, in their grant applications, a response to the “Accessibility” section of its grant application that includes the following information:

 In addition to detailed plans for its compliance with the Americans with Disabilities Act (ADA) (42 U.S.C § § 12101 et seq.), each applicant must demonstrate how the project will be inclusive, diverse, equitable and accessible throughout the District of Columbia, beyond participants with disabilities.
 Successful applications will consider a broad definition of “accessibility” by addressing financial, geographic, demographic, cultural and developmental access.
 For more information, applicants may access the complete text of the ADA here: https://www.law.cornell.edu/uscode/text/42/12101.
-Note that neither HumanitiesDC or the District of Columbia government represent that this link leads to the latest version of the subject law.
+Note that neither HumanitiesDC nor the District of Columbia government represent that this link leads to the latest version of the subject law.

 Qualified applications are submitted to a review panel comprised of Washington, DC residents with backgrounds and/or experience in humanities programming or scholarship.
 These panelists score the proposals assigned to them based on an established rubric that closely aligns with the questions in the application.
 After the reading and scoring period, panelists convene in person to discuss the merits and deficiencies of the applications in their cohort and to finalize their rankings under the guidance of HumanitiesDC grants staff and board members.
 All panelists, staff and board members are expected to remain impartial as they undertake their respective parts in the evaluation process.
 HumanitiesDC requires that all involved recuse themselves from review of any application that presents a personal or professional conflict of interest, and panelists must sign a statement acknowledging that they will adhere to this policy.

-The rankings presented by the panelists are adjusted according to thematic, geographic, and audience diversity by the HumanitiesDC grants staff and a final slate of proposed projects are submitted to the HumanitiesDC board for approval.
+The rankings presented by the panelists are adjusted according to thematic, geographic, and audience diversity by the HumanitiesDC grants staff and a final slate of proposed projects are submitted to the HumanitiesDC board for review.